JMeter Elements & Components: Thread Group, Samplers

 For example,

-You are sending 100 HTTP requests to the server google.com
+You are sending 100 HTTP requests to the server google.com.

-This element will be explained in detail in tutorial JMeter Performance Testing
+No need to type it 100 times.
+This element will be explained in detail in the tutorial JMeter Performance Testing.

 Login Config Element

-The Login Config Element lets you add or override username and password settings in samplers.
+The Login Config Element lets you add or override user name and password settings in samplers.

-Login Config Element CSV Data Config
+| Login Config Element | CSV Data Set Config |

-Used to simulate one user login Used to simulate multiple user login
+| Used to simulate one user login | Used to simulate multiple user logins |

-Suitable for login parameter only (user and password) Suitable for large numbers of parameters
+| Suitable for login parameters only (user name and password) | Suitable for large numbers of parameters |